9 Must-Have Emergency Items

 Comprehensive First Aid Kit: Choose a first aid kit designed for outdoor adventures, containing supplies for treating injuries and illnesses in remote locations.

-Emergency Signaling Devices: Pack flares, a whistle, and a signaling mirror to attract attention in case of emergency.
+Emergency Signaling Devices: Pack LED flares, High-visibility vest, reflective triangles, a whistle, and a signaling mirror to attract attention in case of emergency.

 Fire Extinguisher: An essential safety item, especially when dealing with fuel and potential fire hazards during repairs or emergencies.